Swiftaff/toylang/README.md

 ## Usage

 Create a file e.g. `test.toy` containing the toy language in the same directory (or elsewhere).

-Pass the filepath to the exe to compile it:
+Pass the required input filepath using the input arg (-i or --input)

+Pass the optional output directory using the output arg (-o or --output).
+Otherwise by default `output.rs` is saved into the current directory.
+For development you may wish to output to `src/bin` by convention to make use of `cargo run --bin output` below.

 ```
-toylang test.toy
+toylang -i test.toy
 ```

 or

 ```
-toylang.exe ../../somewhere/else/test.toy
+toylang.exe --input ../../somewhere/else/test.toy --output src/bin
 ```

 Compile errors will appear in the console.